Tips for Taps Blog

 What’s the Takeaway?

-Remember, there is no perfect water pitcher.
-The efficiency of Brita pitchers depends on the water quality issues you are trying to solve.
+Is Brita a good water filter?
+Overall, yes, but the efficiency of your Brita pitcher filter depends on the water quality issues you are trying to solve.
 There is no one-size-fits all approach.

-- Of the two filters Brita offers—the Brita Elite and the Brita Standard—the Brita Elite Filter is certified by third parties to reduce three times more contaminants and has a filter life 3x longer than the Standard.
+• Of the two filters Brita offers—the Brita Elite and the Brita Standard—the Brita Elite Filter is certified by third parties to reduce 3x more contaminants and has a filter life 3x longer than the Standard.

-- A small list of pharmaceuticals (depending on the pitcher; not the Standard)
+• A small list of pharmaceuticals (depending on the pitcher)

 Enjoyed our overview of Brita pitcher filters?
 Check out our other unbiased filter reviews: